AMMA-Family/android-navigation-deeplinks/README.md

 }
 ```
 #### After generating the module add it to the `settings.gradle.kts`:
-The module automatically generated after the build, but for manual launch `:generateDeepLinks`
+The module is automatically generated after the build, but it can also be generated with `:generateDeepLinks`
 ```kotlin
 include(
     ...,